armaanbadhan/Stress-Me-Out/README.md

 ```

 ##### 5. Update the config.py file
 Add your token and the server id of the server you added your bot to.
 To get the server ID right click on the server -> Copy ID. if the copy id option is not visible, turn on developer options in discord settings.
+MAKE SURE TOKEN IS NEVER SHARED.

 ##### 6. Run script
 ```bash